 It is no surprise that the development of the interstate highway system coincided with the rise of motor lodges.
 These events impacted not just the proliferation but also the location of lodging for families, who took to these new superhighways in record numbers to explore the country.

-Tim Shuy, VP of owner & portfolio strategy for Choice Hotels International, describes those first steps taken in 1939 by Quality Courts to establish for its members standards with respect to physical facilities and operating practices.
+Tim Shuy, VP of owner and portfolio strategy for Choice Hotels International, describes those first steps taken in 1939 by Quality Courts to establish for its members standards with respect to physical facilities and operating practices.
 “Back then, it was more of a co-op type of arrangement whereby owner members complied with standards and referred business to one another.”
 But the organization became more formalized as its reputation and membership grew in response to consumer demand during the following decades.
 “Families began travelling by car, and they needed comfortable places to stay.
 Hotels with the Quality Courts designation promised adherence to those standards,” explains Shuy.

 Beginning during its days as Quality Courts—still made up of independent owners of different types of hotels—it evolved to function as the country’s first hotel chain, becoming a for-profit corporation called Quality Courts Motels, Inc., in 1963, and the largest association of independent motel operators in the world in 1969.